-I don’t need to tell you how important social media is for your business — there’s just way too much data out there to convince you and I don’t have to repeat myself.
+I don’t need to tell you how important social media is for your business.
+You got to milk social media for all its worth.
+Sadly, most businesses, creators, bloggers just don’t use it as much — there’s just way too much data out there to convince you and I don’t have to repeat myself.

 But sadly, entrepreneurs don’t really use social media to its real potential.
 Facebook becomes the “idle joe’s channel”.
 Twitter becomes a way to quickly parse through some interesting content (whatever tickles you) or it also becomes a way to express your opinions on celebs or a chance for you to jump at trending news.